Assistant Surgeon George Goforth Wyer LRCS (Ed 1849)

 25 June–12 July 1852 On leave on private affairs.

-26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul Valletta to Eliza Sarah Hadley (5 Nov 1830 Middlesex–1902 Nottingham), a minor with the consent of her parents, daughter of Capt William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.
+26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul Valletta to Eliza Sarah Hadley (5 Nov 1830 Middlesex–1902 Nottingham), aged 19 years, a minor with the consent of her parents, daughter of Capt William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.

 Captain William Henry Stone Hadley died in Malta on 10 Nov 1856.
 He was one of the last to be buried in Msida Bastion Cemetery, Floriana.